Your Global Trade Knowledgebase

 • The remitting bank then forwards the documents, draft and collection instructions to the buyer’s bank (collecting or presenting bank).

 • The buyer’s bank will carry out the “collection order” from the seller to collect the payment from the buyer.
-The buyer’s bank will then remit the payment to the seller’s bank, which will be transferred further through to the seller.
+Upon receipt of payment from the buyer, the buyer’s bank will remit the payment to the seller’s bank, which will then transfer the funds to the seller.

 There are 2 types of Documentary Collections: